When it comes to buying a water softener for your home, size matters.

 To size water softener for your own household, use the following formula:

-Average Daily Water Consumption x Water Hardness (gpg) x 7 = Water Softener Capacity Requirement
+Average Daily Water Consumption x Water Hardness (grains per gallon) x 7 = Water Softener Capacity Requirement

 Water Softener Capacity

-Some of the best water softeners are certified to NSF/ANSI 44, for efficiency.
-According to NSF, efficient water softeners must meet minimum performance expectations for both salt and water.
-Efficiency is calculated by comparing the amount of hardness removed from the water with the amount of salt and water needed to regenerate the water softener.
+A water softener’s efficiency is calculated by comparing the amount of hardness removed from the water with the amount of salt and water needed for the regeneration process.